- Gary Pine

-Celonis estimate that 20-30% of revenue is lost annually by companies unaware of poorly executed processes within their organizations.
+Celonis estimate that companies annually lose 20-30% of revenue unaware of poorly executed processes within their organizations.

 While newer, customer-facing processes are introduced to impress the market, back-end legacy processes may also be just as ripe for ‘simple’ improvement or full automation at the other end of the spectrum.